Last Updated on February 21, 2022

 When I moved to the USA, I got a job in an elementary school, partly because I wanted the time off (don’t get me started on the lack of the USA ‘vacation days’) and because I had already had previous experience from working in a special education school in the UK, it seemed like the perfect option!
-I was recently contacted by a fellow expat who wanted to know what some of the differences are between education in the 2 countries!
+I was recently contacted by a fellow expat who wanted to know what some of the differences are between the American school system vs UK!

-(May vary across towns and States in both countries…this is based on my experiences in Public Schools)
+(May vary across towns and States in both countries…this is based on my experiences in Public Schools in Iowa USA and Essex UK)

 UK Grade Levels